Honolulu Targets 'Smartphone Zombies' With Crosswalk Ban

 Meanwhile, the city of London has tried putting pads on their lamp posts "to soften the blow for distracted walkers."

-Maybe I am an asshole but (Score:3)
+Maybe I am an asshole but (Score:4, Interesting)

 If you can't pull your eyes away from your phone long enough to safely cross a street... whoever hits you is helping Darwin and they're the one and only person getting my sympathy.